fredlcore/BSB-LAN/README.md

 - Brötje NovoCondens BOB 20
 - Fujitsu Waterstage (WSYK160DC9) Wärmepumpe

+Please note: General parameters should work on all devices, more specific parameters are subsequently added.
+Your help might be needed if you have a heating system that works on the BSB bus but for which we don't have the more specific parameters added.

 Instructions on how to configure etc. can be found in the README ![here](https://github.com/fredlcore/bsb_lan/blob/master/BSB_lan/BSB_lan).<BR>
 The forum thread that led to the development of this interface can be found ![here](http://forum.fhem.de/index.php?topic=29762.new;topicseen#new).<BR>
 (Forum is in German, but several members speak English)